kammitama5/kammitama5.github.io/_posts/2017-5-14-Sunday-May-14th.md

 ## In the Meantime
 Notes from Ray Puzzio's "Homotopy Type Theory" [lecture](https://vimeo.com/217309972).
-I believe they're from the first chapter of the HoTT book.
+I believe they're from the first chapter of the [HoTT book](https://homotopytypetheory.org/book/).
 His presentation was part of the [LispNYC group's meeting](https://www.meetup.com/LispNYC/).

 I also follow this [blog](https://homotopytypetheory.org/), which is neat, too :)

+I *really* enjoyed this presentation.
+I watched all the way from the beginning, to the end.
+Really, really enjoyable, and I learned *a lot*.

 Some of my writing is in LaTeX notation.
 I'm putting them here so that later on, I can look back, amend, etc.